Contents

 Before we move forward with defining the scope of the automation of your purchasing process, let’s look at the key objectives and benefits of automation.
 It is important to identify the objectives because that would drive the requirements and help you justify the investment in automation.

-ProcureDesk has worked with hundreds of companies, and the objectives for automation generally fall in 3 areas.
+ProcureDesk has worked with hundreds of companies, and the objectives for automation generally fall into 3 areas.

 Cost Control

-As companies start growing, a common concern among CFO’s and owners is that is they lack a cost control framework.
+As companies start growing, a common concern among CFOs and owners is that they lack a cost control framework.
 They are often concerned about going over budget.

-A common mechanism deployed to prevent going over budget is to have senior management approve all purchase requisitions.
+A common mechanism deployed to prevent over budget is having senior management approve all purchase requisitions.
 That is not feasible because it takes a lot of senior management time.

 Nobody likes to spend a considerable amount of their daily hours approving requisitions!